 The County has a contributory defined benefit plan (Plan) established pursuant to Government Code Sections 31450 through 31899 and administered by the VCERA.
 VCERA operates a cost-sharing, multiple-employer system with substantially all member employers included in the County's primary government reporting entity.
 Covered employees include those from Courts, Air Pollution Control District and other smaller special districts.
 Due to the relative insignificance of the non-County employers participating in the plan, the County has elected to include financial statement disclosures required for a single-employer plan.
+The information presented is for all VCERA participants and includes non-County participants.
 Membership in the VCERA is mandatory for all regular employees who are scheduled to work 64 hours or more biweekly.